-Speech at First Session of Lim Chu Kang Master Plan Stakeholder Engagement
+Speech at Phase 1 Session 1 Lim Chu Kang Master Plan Stakeholder Engagement

-Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the First Session of the Stakeholder Engagement for the Lim Chu Kang Master Plan on 17 May 2021
+Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the first session of the Lim Chu Kang Master Plan Stakeholder Engagement on 17 May 2021

 Good afternoon.
 It is my pleasure to be here with all of you at our first Stakeholder Engagement for the Lim Chu Kang master plan.
 Thank you for your support and for understanding the need to conduct this session via a virtual platform.